 - Supports and improves Link Workers’ practice: enables Link Workers to co-create personalised care plans, including for people with complex needs;

-- Guides a process that is person-centred and holistic, focussed on making meaningful change for that person;
+- Guides a process that is person-centred and holistic, focused on making meaningful change for that person;

-- Allows a more speedy assessment and matching a person with the right therapeutic activity;
+- A speedy assessment that matches a person with the right activity for them;

-- Based on Occupational Science – finding the right occupational fit for the person;
+- Based on Occupational Science – finding the right fit of activities for the person;

-- Reduces Link Worker caseload by identifying when a person has more severe mental health issues that require clinical support, and options for collaborating with or referring to other professions and services.
+- Reduces Link Worker caseload by identifying when a person has more severe health issues that require clinical support, and options for collaborating with or referring to other professions and services;

-Our trainers, Alan and Rowan, will deliver the tool training to you in a way that suits you or your organisation, whether it’s one to one, online or face to face, or a team session.
+Our trainers, Alan and Rowan, will deliver the tool training to you in a way that suits you or your organisation, whether it’s one to one or a team session, either online or face to face.

 Once you have been trained, the tool is yours to use.
-We can tailor both the tool and the training so that it fits into your organisation and your way of working.
+We can tailor the training so that it fits into your organisation and your way of working.